marijnh/Eloquent-JavaScript/09_regexp.md

 type=kindergarten bully
 website=http://www.geocities.com/CapeCanaveral/11451

-[gargamel]
+[davaeorn]
-fullname=Gargamel
+fullname=Davaeorn
-type=evil sorcerer
+type=evil wizard
-outputdir=/home/marijn/enemies/gargamel
+outputdir=/home/marijn/enemies/davaeorn
 ```

 {{index grammar}}

-The exact rules for this format (which is actually a
+The exact rules for this format (which is a widely used format,
-widely used format, usually called an _INI_ file) are as follows:
+usually called an _INI_ file) are as follows:

 - Blank lines and lines starting with semicolons are ignored.